fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 </figcaption>
 </figure>

-Maybe now might be a good time to go back to the code and try to run through it yourself again.
+Maybe now might be a good time to go back to the code and try to run through it again.

 ## 3️⃣ Remove the loop where, you say?
-When writing GPU programs, you should usually start writing a CPU-based program.
+When writing GPU programs, you should usually start writing a CPU-based version.
 Once that works, you have something to verify your GPU program against.
 Often the part of your program that you want to offload to the GPU, will have loops.
 For example, in a vector addition snippet you might have -